 For instance, rainforest plants expect daily drenching, so you should water them every day.
 But daily watering does more harm than good when it comes to most other plants.
 Too much water can lead to plant disease.

 Outdoor plants need water once or twice a week, or when the soil is dry.
 If the soil is dry on the surface, it doesn’t mean that the area around the roots is dry as well.
 You should always check the moisture of the soil before watering your plants.
+See my post on the best flowering plants for hanging baskets as well.

 Because there are thousands of plants that can grow indoors, figuring this one can be tricky.
 Each houseplant has different preferences and needs.